Good Way Farm

 seed and produce distribution project founded in 2021.

-Each season, we anticipate giving away a retail value of about $10,000 of seeds that we are humbled and glad to offer at no cost.
-In 2025, we piloted a free food box program to formalize our produce distribution with a local grassroots partner, which we look forward to continuing in 2026.
+Each season, we anticipate giving away a retail value of about $10,000 of seeds that we are humbled to offer at no cost.
+Follow the link below to order yours today!

 Have questions?
 Reach out to us: goodwayfarm@protonmail.com.